kevinbpatel/Project-Library/README.md

 In this project I will demonstrate:
 - create and manipulate basic js objects and constructors
-- UPDATE: refractor to use class instead of constructors
+- UPDATE: refractor to use classes